(This is a vintage BrocanteHome post, refreshed and revived for seasonal inspiration).

-* Have gutters cleared, fireplaces swept and and boilers serviced before October is through.
+* Have gutters cleared, fireplaces swept and and boilers serviced before the month is through.

 * Mix up a jar of almond oil spiked with frankincense and sweet orange, and place it at your bedside.
 Make an evening ritual out of massaging it into your chest and arms, or ask your partner to rub it into your back for a gently spiced Winters evening journey to sleep.